 That might not interest every traveler, but if you’re interested in the inner workings of a major cruise vessel, it’s well worth the time.

 Given the luxurious nature of the Viking vessels, it’s easy to understand why a traveler would want to stay on the boat.
-That’s fine if you’re on an ocean cruise, but for river cruises, make sure you’re taking advantage of the local culture.
+That’s fine if you’re on an ocean cruise, but for Viking river cruises, make sure you’re taking advantage of the local culture.

-“Sailing down rivers puts you in the heart of many of the cities you visit,” our source tells us.
+“Unlike Viking ocean cruises, sailing on river cruises puts you in the heart of many of the cities you visit,” our source tells us.
 “During each port of call, guests can explore the destinations with a short walk from their ship’s dock.
 Plus, the ships sail smoothly down Europe’s waterways, meaning, no waves for those who get seasick.”